jolondamore/jolondamore.github.io/_posts/2024-05-01-building-linux-mac-m1.md

 ![image](/assets/building-linux-mac-m1/disk-util.png)

-Locate to where the disk image was saved (under the name `linux-kernel-fs`) and double click on it to mount it.
+Go to where the disk image was saved (under the name `linux-kernel-fs`) and double click on it to mount it.
 Now there should be a Location named `workspace` in the Finder sidebar.
 This is where the Linux kernel will be built.

 ## Cloning and Editing the Kernel
 The case-sensitive disk image is mounted at `/Volumes/workspace`.
-Change to this directory in terminal:
+Go to this directory in terminal:
 ```console
 cd /Volumes/workspace
 ```